Here’s a quote I read recently and want to share with you now:-

 “When I was a young man, I wanted to change the world.
 I found it difficult to change the world, so I tried to change my nation.
 When I found I couldn’t change the nation, I began to focus on my town.
 I couldn’t change my town and as an older man, I tried to change my family.
 Now, as an old man, I realize the only thing I can change is myself, and suddenly I realized that if long ago I had changed myself, I could have made an impact on my family.
 My family and I could have made an impact on our town.
 Their impact could indeed have changed the nation and I could indeed have changed the world.”

 Most people I work with who are excited about change in their life also experience being overwhelmed by the thought of what that change involves.
-When I work with a client we discuss what’s holding them back, what systems need to be put in place – not just to keep their life moving but expanding.
-And almost without exception that’s when the first hurdle arrives.
+When I work with a client we discuss what’s holding them back, what systems need to be put in place – not just to keep their life moving but to keep their life expanding.
+And almost without exception, that’s when the first hurdle arrives.
 The magnitude not just of what needs doing in one’s environment but also within oneself comes clearly into focus.
-The system, the structure to support the system and the support itself is there because we have put it in place but it is precisely when clarity is allowed a glimpse into reality that the big picture of where you are and where you want to be seems an overwhelming journey.
+The system, the structure to support the system, the time and resources involved in making the change happen, and the support required for it all to happen; this is when overwhelm can rear its head.
+This is precisely when clarity is allowed a glimpse into reality, and the big picture of where you are and where you want to be, seems an overwhelming journey.

-I have found that quote so helpful because for me it reminds me to take care of the details, take care of myself because then that guiding passion and light wont go out.
+I have found that quote of the unknown monk so helpful because for me it reminds me to take care of the details, take care of myself because then my guiding passion and light won’t go out.